sodascience/metasyn/docs/source/what_is_metasyn.rst

 After fitting all candidate distributions to the data, it selects the best-fitting one using a `BIC <https://en.wikipedia.org/wiki/Bayesian_information_criterion>`_ (or pseudo-BIC when not applicable).

 Once the MetaFrame is created, metasyn generates synthetic data by randomly sampling values from the fitted distribution.
-Finally, you can save your MetaFrame to a file (as JSON or TOML format).
+Finally, you can save your MetaFrame to a file as a JSON file.

 For more detail on how metasyn works, see our `paper <https://github.com/sodascience/metasyn/blob/main/docs/paper/paper.pdf>`_.